Ph.D., Columbia University (2001)

 A.B., Harvard University (1988)

-cultural anthropology, anthropology of religion, psychological anthropology, anthropological theory, fieldwork methods; Asia and Asian American cultures and histories; South Asia religious cultures; globalising religious movements; issues of diaspora, migration, transnationalism, and immigrant nationalism
+cultural anthropology; anthropology of religion; fieldwork methods; South Asia religious cultures and devotional traditions; globalising religious movements; issues of diaspora, migration, and transnationalism; psychological anthropology.

-Discourses on religion; knowledge production at the intersection of religion, law, and culture; religious subjectivities; public representations of religious identity; transnational processes and global religious movements; discursive dimensions of architecture and themed spaces
+Discourses on religion; ontology and anthropology; ethics, morality and anthropology; visual anthropology; knowledge production at the intersection of religion, law, and culture; religious subjectivities; public representations of religious identity; transnational processes and global religious movements; discursive dimensions of architecture and themed spaces.

 Adelphi University Faculty Development Grant, 2012-2013.
 "Expanding Neighbourliness through Law, Religion, and the Public Sphere."